rodlukas/UP-admin/README.md

     [12-Factor App](https://12factor.net/), [ROCA](https://roca-style.org/).
 -   Developed in IDE _[Pycharm (Professional Edition)](https://www.jetbrains.com/pycharm/)_ (takes
     care of automatic import optimization, automatic code formatting etc.).
--   _Complex tests of the API and UI (e2e)_ are an important part of the app, the tests are automatically run on the CI and can also be run in the local environment.
+-   **Complex tests of the API and UI (e2e)** are an important part of the app, the tests are automatically run on the CI and can also be run in the local environment.
-    -   Testing is built on a **BDD framework [behave](https://github.com/behave/behave)** – testing scenarios are written using a natural language (Gherking), each of the test is run according to them.
+    -   Testing is built on a **BDD framework [behave](https://github.com/behave/behave)** – testing scenarios are written using a natural language (Gherking), each of the tests is run according to them.
     -   **UI (e2e) testing** is taken care of by [Selenium](https://github.com/SeleniumHQ/selenium).
     -   **Details about the tests are available in [`tests/README.md` (CZ)](tests)**.